mnguyen50/uco-lineage/README.md

-This is my first project on The Odin Project on building the google homepage
+This is my first project on The Odin Project building the google homepage